Music Class Schedule | Fall 2023

 HASS-A

-Studies of selected topics in popular music and/or jazz.
+Studies of selected topics in ethnomusicology (the study of music in culture).
 Topics vary.
-Examples include Duke Ellington, The Beatles, Bob Dylan, and the 1980s.
+Examples include the social lives of musical instruments, music and storytelling, fieldwork methodologies, music and politics, and rhythms of the world.
 May be repeated for credit with permission of instructor.

 Composition/Theory